danielbodnar/awesome-stars/README.md

 - [ecyrbe/zodios](https://github.com/ecyrbe/zodios) - typescript http client and server with zod validation
 - [RobinTail/express-zod-api](https://github.com/RobinTail/express-zod-api) - A Typescript library to help you get an API server up and running with I/O schema validation and custom middlewares in minutes.
 - [ozontech/file.d](https://github.com/ozontech/file.d) - A blazing fast tool for building data pipelines: read, process and output events.
 Our community: https://t.me/file_d_community
-- [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale, as easy as 1-2-3.
+- [artilleryio/artillery](https://github.com/artilleryio/artillery) - Load testing at cloud-scale.
 Serverless & distributed out-of-the-box.
+Test anything - web apps, HTTP APIs, GraphQL, Socket.io, WebSocket and more.
+Use any Node.js module.
 Never fail to scale!
 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.
 - [elysiajs/elysia](https://github.com/elysiajs/elysia) - Ergonomic Framework for Humans
 - [rofl0r/proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained prox